taustaus/ChessOpAnki/README.md

 You have to enter the PGN line in the question field, without header or variations.
 It admits simple comments.
 You can create the PGN with [lichess](https://lichess.org/).

-The "variation separator" file cleans up the lines from lichess studies, then you can copy in cards line by line.
+The "variation separator" is a html file that separates the lines from lichess studies, then you can copy in Anki cards line by line.

 Thanks to [chessground](https://github.com/lichess-org/chessground) and [chessjs](https://github.com/jhlywa/chess.js)